The destruction of King Saint László’s statue in Várad

-The statue of King Saint László was the work of the Hungarian sculptures, the Kolozsvári Brothers, Márton and György in 1390.
+The statue of King Saint László was the work of the Hungarian sculptures, the Kolozsvári Brothers, Márton, and György in 1390.
 The king was on horseback: it was a huge gilded bronze structure, an outstanding piece in Gothic style.
 This bronze-casting technology has not been used since Rome fell.
-We can only guess (based on vague drawings) how it may have looked like, according to a drawing from 1595:
+We can only guess (based on vague drawings) what it may have looked like, according to a drawing from 1595:

 However, there are old pictures where the statues of Saint László (on horse-back), and the standing statues of Saint István, and Saint Imre are indicated:

 Here, you can see the destroyed cathedral in the castle’s yard:

 Here is the virtual reconstruction of Saint László’s tomb in the Cathedral of Várad:

-See similar statues in the pictures: St. George killing the dragon, it is in Prague and its replica is in Kolozsvár / Klausenburg, Cluj, in Transylvania.
+See similar statues in the pictures: St. George killing the dragon, is in Prague and its replica is in Kolozsvár / Klausenburg, Cluj, in Transylvania.
 It was made by the same masters so you may have an idea of the Saint László statue.)

-The statues of the other Hungarian kings standing next to Saint László’s statue may have looked like this, according to an ink drawing from 1595:
+The statues of the other Hungarian kings standing next to Saint László’s statue may have looked like this, according to ink drawing from 1595: